Shafer History Timeline

 John and Bett Shafer purchase a 209-acre property including 30 acres of Scansi’s vineyards.
 John teaches himself to drive an old TD-9 tractor.

 John Shafer plants Cabernet Sauvignon, creating small hillside vineyard blocks such as Sunspot and John’s Upper Seven.

-John makes his first foray into winemaking with a batch of homemade Zinfandel from 50-year-old vines.
+John makes his first foray into winemaking with a batch of homemade Cabernet from vines he’d planted in the mid-1970s.

 John makes his first Shafer Vineyards wine — a precursor to Hillside Select — with Cabernet Sauvignon fruit from John’s Upper Seven.